ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 - No DB lock so no deadlocks.
 - No explicit transactions required.
 Single auto-commit transactions are enough.
-- No need to maintain connection over the whole transaction.
+- No need to maintain the connection over the whole transaction.

-Disadvantage is visible if jobs are rather short and workers compete on the next available jobs.
+The disadvantage is visible if jobs are rather short and workers compete for the next available jobs.
-The preemption is quite often which increases overhead of the queueing system.
+The preemption is quite often which increases the overhead of the queueing system.

 ### Optimization

-In the current scenario the competition over the next available job is quite high if the job duration is small or if there is a high number of workers.
+In the current scenario, the competition over the next available job is quite high if the job duration is small or if there is a high number of workers.
 Let's say there are N workers.

 Now each one of N workers tries to load one next available job and only one will succeed in claiming the job.
 N-1 workers will have to load next available job again.
 This creates quite an overhead.

 But we can load more than 1 next available job from the queue in one worker.
-The optimized versions loads N next available jobs from the queue and picks one job to process *randomly* (uniform choice).
+The optimized version loads N next available jobs from the queue and picks one job to process *randomly* (uniform choice).

 Using this strategy the collision of all workers on one job is highly improbable \\(N^{-N}\\).
-This significantly increases the throughput of the queueing system as only few workers will have to query for available worker again due to collision on jobs.
+This significantly increases the throughput of the queueing system as only a few workers will have to query for available worker again due to a collision on jobs.

 [![Optimized optimistic locking](/static/queue02/optimized_optimistic.svg)](/static/queue02/optimized_optimistic.svg)